The Society's 250th Year

 We are delighted that HRH Princess Royal is President for the anniversary year, and with her support the Society has developed a series of anniversary events and activities.

-· Scott Steedman (Director of Standards, BSI Group) will speak on ‘Standards - the new soft power for engineers’
+· Scott Steedman (Director of Standards, BSI Group) spoke on ‘Standards - the new soft power for engineers’

-· Bridget Rosewell will speak on ‘What is infrastructure for and why should governments care’
+· Bridget Rosewell spoke ‘What is infrastructure for and why should governments care’

-· Sir Peter Gershon on ‘Crossing the minefield to delivering a net zero energy system’
+· Sir Peter Gershon spoke on ‘Crossing the minefield to delivering a net zero energy system’

-It is intended the discussions will consider the international dimension and the global challenges affecting developing economies, as well the UK.
+The discussions considered the international dimension and the global challenges affecting developing economies, as well the UK.

 Each year the Society advises the Institution of Civil Engineers on a suitable speaker for the Institution of Civil Engineers prestige Smeaton Lecture.